-There were 2 million fewer poor people across the U.S. in 2015 than in 2014.
-From 2011 to 2015, unemployment declined nationally from 10.3 percent to 6.3 percent.
-The proportion of Americans without health insurance plunged from 15.1 percent to 9.4 percent over the same five years.
+There were 3.5 million fewer poor people in 2015 than in 2014.
+From 2011 to 2015, unemployment declined from 10.3 percent to 6.3 percent.
+The proportion of people without health insurance plunged from 15.1 percent to 9.4 percent over the same five years.
+Some of our poorest population groups have made above-average gains, such as a 15 percent drop in the poverty rate for African American children (from 38.8 percent in 2011 to 32.9 percent in 2015), compared with a 3 percent drop in the poverty rate for white non-Hispanic children.

-While communities of color in general saw substantial improvement, they remain disproportionately affected by poverty - and its associated costs.
-While 10.4 percent of non-Hispanic whites in the U.S. were poor in 2015, the poverty rate was 25.4 percent for African Americans and 22.6 percent for Latinos.2 year.
-However, the Census Bureau's Supplemental Poverty Measure counts income and expenditures more fully, and the differing budgets of seniors (such as more medical expenses) leads to a nationwide poverty rate of 13.7 percent for this group using this alternative measure.
+However, while communities of color in general saw substantial improvement, they remain disproportionately affected by poverty - and its associated costs.
+While 9.1 of non-Hispanic whites were poor in 2015 (down from 10.1 percent in 2014), the poverty rate was 24.1 percent for African Americans and 21.4 percent for Latinos (down from 26.2 percent and 23.6 percent in 2014, respectively).

+People aged 65 or older saw their poverty rate drop from 10 percent to 8.8 percent from 2014 to 2015, and the rate is lower than it was in the pre-recession year of 2007 (9.7 percent).
+However, the Census Bureau's Supplemental Poverty Measure counts income and expenditures more fully, and the differing budgets of seniors (such as more medical expenses) leads to a poverty rate of 13.7 percent for this group using this alternative measure.